Prostitution in Germany: Extent and demographics

+Since 2017, the Federal Statistical Office has published annual statistics based on registrations under the Prostitutes Protection Act.
+At the end of 2025, around 32,500 people held a valid registration to work in prostitution, slightly more than the 32,300 registered in 2024 but still below the 40,400 recorded in 2019, before the COVID-19 pandemic.
+Around 2,260 prostitution businesses held valid permits.
+The statistics cover only registrations and permits recorded by the authorities and do not include unregistered sex workers or businesses.

+Among those registered at the end of 2025, 18% were German citizens.
+The most common foreign citizenships were Romanian (35% of all registered sex workers), Bulgarian (11%) and Spanish (9%).
+The official statistics do not record sex or gender.

+The total number of people working in prostitution in Germany is unknown.
+A statutory evaluation of the Prostitutes Protection Act published in 2025 surveyed more than 2,300 sex workers but found that there was no reliable information about the total population from which they were drawn.
+It also found that only a proportion of sex workers participate in the registration procedure.
+A separate federally commissioned study published the same year similarly concluded that there were no robust data or current qualified estimates for the overall number of people working in prostitution, and cautioned against relying on older estimates that have frequently been repeated in public debate.

+A population-based survey conducted in Germany in 2018–2019 found that 26.9% of men aged 18–75 reported having paid for sex at least once, while 4.0% reported having done so during the preceding year.

 Forms of female prostitution

 Street prostitution (Straßenstrich)

 Regular street-based sex work is often quite well organized and controlled by pimps.
 Most cities established "Sperrbezirke" (off-limits zones) and charge the street based workers an amusement tax, that in the city of Bonn for instance is paid by the sex workers at parking meters, six euro for a period of about eight night hours.
 The same fee is collected from sex workers in apartments and brothels, sometimes by municipal tax collectors in person.
 Some sex workers have a nearby caravan, others use the customer's car, still, others use hotel rooms.
 With recent economic problems, in some large cities "wild" street-based sex work has started to appear: areas where women work temporarily out of short-term financial need.
 A "sex drive-in", or "Verrichtungsbox", is a facility of structures to enclose cars to provide a safer place for sex work using cars.